nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 - In terms of raw sessions, this was the most successful Look At This story we’ve run yet.
 However, the high bounce rate indicates that not all of these sessions were all that productive.
 - We received the highest proportion of mobile traffic any of our custom apps have ever seen.
 - The story’s completion rate was good, but we lost a large percentage of users before the story even started.
 If the user started the story, we maintained a high number of those users until the end.
 (Something else to explore in the future!)
-- The care questoin was much more successful in driving users to the donate page than just showing them the donate link.
+- The care question was much more successful in driving users to the donate page than just showing them the donate link.
 - The Tumblr link is successful as the first link in the list of social media accounts, but Facebook is still the primary network of interest.
 (We can further experiement with order and phrasing to see what impact it may have in helping people find more stories in their chosen social media platform)
 - Users who did not like the story will sometimes take action if we give them the option.